 Security Best Practices

-We at Kentico pay lots of attention to creating a secure CMS platform.
-Every new version goes through detailed security testing and our developers are trained on writing secure code.
-We also use internal automated tools for identifying possible security threats in our code.
+Every new version of Kentico goes through detailed security testing and our developers are trained to write secure code and use internal automated tools for identifying possible security threats in our code.